PlanktoScope/PlanktoScope/documentation/docs/software/expert_setup.md

 # Expert Setup

 This page provides instructions for setting up non-standard versions of the PlanktoScope software distribution on a PlanktoScope.
+The PlanktoScope project also uses this same process for creating the official PlanktoScope software SD card images used the [standard installation process](standard_install.md).

 ## Install and setup Raspberry Pi OS on your Raspberry Pi